 If it rains, the "continuous ventilation" hinged window position could lead to splashing water penetrating the living area.
 Therefore, close the hinged windows completely.

 6.4.2 Roman shade and insect screen

 The windows are fitted with a Roman shade and an insect screen.
-The insect screen and the Roman shade can be operated together or separately.
+Roman shade and insect screen are fixed to each other.